amathislab/DeepDraw/readMe.md

 # Installation, software & requirements

+This project comrpises multiple parts, which is why there are also two different computing environments for reproducing the results.
+Below, provide a docker container for creating the PCR dataset and training the models and a conda enviroment for analyzing the models.
+These environments are not cross-compatible.

+## Creating the dataset/training DNNs (via docker)

 Dataset generation requires [OpenSim](https://opensim.stanford.edu/) and the network training requires [TensorFlow](https://www.tensorflow.org/).
 To easily reproduce our computational environment incl. the dependencies we are sharing a Docker container with OpenSim binaries and TensorFlow.
 It is available here: https://hub.docker.com/r/pranavm19/opensim/tags

-## Creating the dataset (via docker)

 Starting the docker container from the image.
 After pulling the docker image from the docker hub, in the terminal, start the container with the following command: